LAMiNATE Members

 Henrik Gyllstad, associate professor of English linguistics.
 Gyllstad's main research interests are within second language acquisition and language testing.

 Kristina Hansson, associate professor of Logopedics, Phoniatrics and Audiology.
-Hansson's main research areas are grammatical and lexical-semantic development and vulnerability in children with developmental language disorders and in children with different degrees of hearing impairment.
+Hansson's main research areas are grammatical and lexical-semantic development and vulnerability in children with developmental language disorders, in multilingual children, and in children with different degrees of hearing impairment.

 Alastair Henry, professor of language education.
 Henry's research involves the psychology of language learning, particularly motivation, language learners’ communication behaviors, language teachers’ motivational practices and teacher identity development.